felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 browse, pick your book first, and see if you can read a paragraph or two (or more, if you get into it!) before using your phone.

+Let me put it another way: Earn the right to use your phone by reading 2 paragraphs from your book.

 How was that?
 Disappointing, right?
-Well, too bad, that really is the secret to finishing books quickly! :smiley:
+Well, too bad, that really is the secret sauce to finishing books quickly! :smiley:

 If you try it, I'm certain you'll be amazed by the results.
+The majority of us are addicted to our phones, and this tip turns our addiction into something positive.
 Change your phone's wallpaper to remind you to read if you need to.
-It's worth it.

-Caveat: This does require you to keep your book within reach and visible as often as possible.
-Plan ahead to prevent cheating yourself!
+After some time, if you're anything lile me, you might come to *prefer* reading your book than using your phone.
+Why waste time searching for inconsequential content online when the content you really care about is right there in your book?

+Caveat: For this tip to work, you *must* have your book and your highlighter on you (tip #1) pretty much all the time.
+It's worth it!

-## Tip 2: Start by reading a single book at a time
+## Tip 3: Start by reading a single book at a time

 As you start learning, you get excited when you see all the possibilities within your grasp.
 Never forget, "Stop starting, start